-NAVEX-4 is an installation of a diorama like wooden black box, containing three video projections of old super 8 film material, showing passing landscapes, moving water and snapshots of life on a river vessel in the 70’s.
-The fragments are my grandparents', who were shipmen between Holland, Belgium and Germany.
+NAVEX-4 is an installation of a diorama-like wooden black box, where you find yourself surrounded by three video projections marked by movement and a repetitive soundscape based on pink noise.
+The videos are made of old super 8 film material, showing passing landscapes, moving water and snapshots of life on a river vessel in the 70’s.
+The fragments are of my grandparents, who were shipmen between Holland, Belgium and Germany.

 Selected for Artcontest 2021

 Created through an artist residency at Het Bos

 Exhibition set-up Artcontest 2021